kfung21/CivilCalifornia/doc/README.md

 # layout: SpecialLayout #uses SpecialLayout.vue instead
 features:
   - title: Civil Engineers
-    details: Join the growing profession
+    details: The profession that is always in demand
   - title: Careers
     details: Looking for a job?
   - title: Education